google-deepmind/streetlearn/README.md

   author={Mirowski, Piotr and Grimes, Matthew Koichi and Malinowski, Mateusz and Hermann, Karl Moritz and Anderson, Keith and Teplyashin, Denis and Simonyan, Karen and Kavukcuoglu, Koray and Zisserman, Andrew and Hadsell, Raia}, booktitle={Neural Information Processing Systems (NeurIPS)}, year={2018}
 }

+@article{mirowski2019streetlearn,
+  title={The StreetLearn Environment and Dataset}, author={Mirowski, Piotr and Banki-Horvath, Andras and Anderson, Keith and Teplyashin, Denis and Hermann, Karl Moritz and Malinowski, Mateusz and Grimes, Matthew Koichi and Simonyan, Karen and Kavukcuoglu, Koray and Zisserman, Andrew and others}, journal={arXiv preprint arXiv:1903.01292}, year={2019}
+}
 ```